kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Problem with the car washer

 - The caretaker at Carrer Furs, Pedro, informs me there is a leak in my car washing fluid.
 I see the blue fluid all over the floor in the garage where I park my car.
 I think it is to do with a small bump on the road in France.
+- He suggests I take the car to his friend who is a mechanic.
+I'm reluctant.
 - I tell Pedro about being bullied by the conservatory.
-- He suggests I take the car to his friend who is a mechanic.
-The friend comes to check my car but doesn't see anything and tells me I have to bring it to the workshop.
-- I don't want to leave my car with someone I don't know, and I don't know how I will travel there and back.
-- Pedro tells me he will take me himself in his car.
-- It all feels like a set up to get me alone with Pedro and I say no.
-- Pedro is a bit pervy, you see.
-- The leaks stops and/or is intermittent.
-- The following June, my garage in North London fix a broken motor in the window washer function of my car and tell me there's no leak at all.
-- I believe Pedro may be involved in adding narcotics to my car in some way, or knows something because if anyone tampered with my car in the garage, he would know.
-- I wondered if they managed to add something to come through the air vents, or something I could touch on the door handles maybe.
-- I believe any of the caretakers at Carrer Furs 13-15 will be able to tell the police how criminals have been able to add poison and narcotics to the water running into my apartment.
-- I told Pedro that I had been filmed sexually and I would pay 500 euros for any recordings.
-- He was fired soon after.
+- Instead, I take it to a garage in Javea who make me wait all day and do nothing at all, and charge me for it too.
+- I realize I cannot take my car to any garage within about 100 miles radius, or more.
+- Domingo's dad is in the car business and I wonder if I met him in 2012 when I had a flat battery when I lived in the Passeig Periodista Ramon Ortega.

 ## The water pipes